 How to report Phishing emails to Microsoft:

-Click on the phishing scam message, click the down arrow next to Junk, and then click Phishing on the toolbar.
-Office 365 does not block the sender because senders of phishing scam messages typically impersonate legitimate senders.
+NOTE: Office 365 does not block the sender because senders of phishing scam messages typically impersonate legitimate senders.
 If you prefer, add the sender to your blocked senders.